-- Heat 1 tsp ghee in same frying pan and fry cashews and raisins till cashews turn golden brown.
+Heat 1 tsp ghee in same pan and fry cashews and raisins till cashews turn golden brown.

-- Boil the milk in wide pan.
+Boil the milk in sauce pan.
 Once it reaches boiling point, lower the flame and let the milk simmer for few minutes.

-- Add the stir-fry bottle gourd to the milk and cook for 5 minutes.
+Add the bottle gourd to the milk and cook for 5 minutes.
 Keep stirring.

 Add the sugar and cardamom powder and mix it well.